argoproj-labs/rollouts-plugin-trafficrouter-contour/README.md

 1. Run the `yaml/rbac.yaml` to add the role for operate on the `HTTPProxy`.
 2. Build this plugin.
-3. Put the plugin somewhere & mount on to the `argo-rollouts`container (please refer to the example YAML below to modify the deployment):
+3. Put the plugin somewhere & mount on to the `argo-rollouts`container (Please refer to the example YAML below to modify the deployment):

 ```yaml
 apiVersion: apps/v1